Regular Semester Hours:

-Columbia College Alumnae who wish to check out library materials are to see the Circulation Librarian or a Reference Librarian for assistance.
+Columbia College Alumnae who wish to check out library materials should see the CircIT Desk Manager or a Librarian for assistance.

 Procedure for Borrowing

-Locate the materials you want and take them to the Circulation desk on the Main Level.
-All materials that circulate must be checked out at the Circulation Desk.
-Columbia College students, faculty and staff must present their Columbia College ID.
+Locate the materials you want and take them to the CircIT Desk on the Main Level.
+All materials that circulate must be checked out at the CircIT Desk.
+Columbia College students, faculty, and staff must present their Columbia College ID.
 Columbia College alumnae must present a valid driver's license or state ID.

 Number of items that can be borrowed